 Mnemonic devices were used by the likes of Plato and Aristotle.
 Others, such as Cicero and Quintillian, wrote entire instruction manuals on the “art of memory” and Roman senators used the techniques to remember their speeches.

-In German, examples like these are called Eselsbrücken, which literally means “donkey bridges”.
+In German, mnemonics—especially rhyming ones—are called Eselsbrücken, which literally means “donkey bridges.”
 Donkeys are very hydrophobic animals.
 Therefore back when they were used for transportation, it was necessary to build bridges for them even at small bodies of water to get them to cross.
 If your mind shies away from remembering the information you need, just as donkeys do from water, Eselsbrücken are a way to establish this connection.

 How to Use Mnemonics to Learn German